bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 }
 ```

+Alternatively you can set the content of the custom file browe button
+text via the `browse-text` prop.
+Note, only plain text is supported.
+HTML or
+sub-components are not supported.

 ## Non custom file input
 You can have `<b-form-file>` render a browser native file input by setting the `plain` prop.

 ## Contextual state feedback
 Bootstrap includes validation styles for `valid` and `invalid` states